falkr/teampy/docs/write-rats.md

 ## Testing a RAT with a Colleague

-Usually it is a good idea to test your RAT with a colleague.
+Usually it is a good idea to test your RAT with a colleague, which means that they receive a copy of the RAT with shuffled answer alternatives so they have to think about the right answer.
 For this, use the command

     rat trial questions.txt

 The resulting file prints one copy of the RAT, but shuffles the answers randomly.
-You can print it and test the RAT either yourself or with colleagues.
+You don't need to have a `students.xlsx` file, which means you can test your RATs also before the semester has started.